ythirion/jurassic-code/copilot-instructions/test-practices.md

 - FluentAssertions for assertions (but freeze it to the latest 7.x version)
 - xUnit for testing
 - Bogus for generating human-like data

+When generating test databuilders, make them in a directory named `Builders` for C#